twopin/CAMP/README.md

 ### Running CAMP

-1. To predict with our example code, first unzip the feature dictionaries by `unzip example_data_feature.zip` and use the test data with the command `python -u predict_CAMP.py`.
+1. To predict with our example code, first create a directory `example_prediction` and unzip the feature dictionaries by `unzip example_data_feature.zip` and use the test data with the command `python -u predict_CAMP.py`.
 Options are:
 `-b: The batch size, default: 256.`
 `-l: The padding length for peptides, default: 50.`